Visas, Permits and Travel Insurance

 Vehicle insurance.
 All vehicles in Lithuania must be insured through a national insurance company.
 Prices are relatively affordable and are calculated using formulas specific to each insurance company;

 Don't miss: Welcome to Vilnius workshop

 Welcome to Vilnius workshop covers an array of themes, from the most important legal issues to integrating smoothly into the local community.
 Experts representing a number of relevant institutions will guide you through the basics, day-to-day life, and even the more complex issues.

 Moreover, the guided tour we’ll take you one is definitely going to make you feel like a local in just a couple of hours.
 So, get ready for some tips and tricks about where to eat, what to do with your leisure time, where to get the best cup of coffee, and how to enjoy Vilnius to the fullest.

 This service is provided by Go Vilnius and is free of charge.

-- make sure that you have signed your work/stay agreement, and get your employee card
+Make sure that you have signed your work/stay agreement, and get your Vilnius University employee card.

-**Lithuanian language only.
-To be able to use e-services you should be registered at VU identity system at first.
-If you find difficulties to log in by yourself you may contact Mr Arvydas Koncevičius, International Staff (Incoming) Coordinator at the International Office of the University (e-mail: ).
+2 Lithuanian language only.
+To be able to use e-services you should be registered at Vilnius University Identity Management System at first.
+If you find any difficulties logging in by yourself you may contact Mr Arvydas Koncevičius, International Staff (Incoming) Coordinator at the International Office of the University (e-mail: ).